Written By Jason Voorhees

-Dee Snider became the larger than life clown figure that put metal all over MTV during the 1980's.
+Dee Snider became the larger than life clown figure that put metal all over MTV during the 1980s.
 Their videos "We're Not Gonna Take It" and "I Wanna Rock" gained them glam metal royalty as MTV played them out.
-For awhile, the band even became one of the most popular bands in the world.
-Dee actually led the charge in court to defend metal and rock and roll in general; against Tipper Gore and her cohorts who were trying to attack the music scene.
-After the album 'Stay Hungry' their popularity would quickly decline and unfortunately they faded away.
-When they were on though their was no stopping them!
+For a while, the band even became one of the most popular bands in the world.
+Dee led the charge in court to defend metal and rock and roll in general; against Tipper Gore and her cohorts who were trying to attack the music scene.
+After the album 'Stay Hungry,' their popularity would quickly decline, and unfortunately, they faded away when they were on though there was no stopping them!

 Jani Lane is arguably the greatest songwriter of the glam metal era.
-Warrant not only had the glam look, the hit songs and the hooks, but Jani Lane's lyrics were emotional, heartfelt and at times riveting.
-"Uncle Tom's Cabin" is one of the most epic songs the band has ever produced and is a shining example of how far ahead they truly were at telling a story.
-Songs like "All My Bridges Are Burning" invoked themes of addiction with lyrics that told the truest of tales.
-Although the band really became defined by their hit single "Cherry Pie" they truly were so much more.
+Warrant not only had a glam look, the hit songs and the hooks, but Jani Lane's lyrics were emotional, heartfelt, and at times riveting.
+"Uncle Tom's Cabin" is one of the most epic songs the band has ever produced and is a shining example of how far ahead they indeed were at telling a story.
+Songs like "All My Bridges Are Burning" invoked addiction themes with lyrics that told the truest of tales.
+Although the band became defined by their hit single "Cherry Pie," they indeed were so much more.
 Definitely one of the supreme leaders of the Sunset Strip montage.

 No band perhaps defines this era more than Poison.
 They were one of the hardest working bands of all-time, earning every inch of fame through that strong ethic and dedication.
-No band looked more glam than Poison and they backed it up with amazing live shows and hit singles; which came quicker than you can say mingle.
-They are one of the most popular bands and even the slightest of fans can name every band member without hesitation.
+No band looked more glam than Poison, and they backed it up with amazing live shows and hit singles, which came quicker than you can say mingle.
+They are one of the most popular bands, and even the slightest of fans can name every band member without hesitation.
 Bobby Dall once said that "I never wanted to become a musician, I wanted to be a Rockstar, and that's what I became!"
-Poison were the seminal Rockstars!
+Poison was the seminal Rockstars!

 1. Motley Crue

 The fountain of decadence.
 Sleazy and dangerous.
 No band had more of an impact on the glam metal scene than these guys.
-Motley Crue didn't just do drugs, they did all of the drugs.
-Motley Crue didn't just pimp women, they owned them.
-The glam metal scene was about excess and no one defined that more than The Crue.
+Motley Crue didn't just do drugs; they did all of the drugs.
+Motley Crue didn't only pimp women; they owned them.
+The glam metal scene was about excess, and no one defined that more than The Crue.
 Another original member of the Sunset Strip to make it big.
 No band from this list can match their success.
 While their exploits and relationships away from the band make tabloid fodder, they have also enjoyed many other avenues besides music.
 Simply the best.
-Vince Neil, Tommy Lee, Nikki Sixx and Mick Mars...Long Live the Crue!
+Vince Neil, Tommy Lee, Nikki Sixx, and Mick Mars...Long Live the Crue!